muratk5n/thirdwave/en/README.md

 ---

 China still continues with zero-covid..
-Bcz their vax is probably not too effective against the new strain?
+Bcz their vax is not too effective against the new strain?
 But zero-covid is not a long-term strategy.
 Trying to gain time while improving the vax?
 Enough questions?

 ---